TimothyStiles/how-to-research-almost-anything/README.md

 2. [How to find almost any book with libgen and the gutenburg project.](02-find-almost-any-book.md)
 3. [How to access almost any scientific article with sci-hub, unpaywall, and the openaccess button.](03-access-almost-any-scientific-paper.md)

+If you've got anything to add please feel free to submit an issue or a pull request!

 how-to-research-almost-anything © by Timothy Stiles